TABLE OF CONTENTS

 The straight-sale tactic is the tried and true mode of consumption for most products and services.
 Merchants list their photos, customers purchase them, and there are no additional obligations beyond this point between them.
 This is a traditional and straight-forward way to sell online.
 And while this may be the simplest way, it may not be the best way.

 Subscription or recurring memberships have seen a huge boom in the economy over the past couple of years.
 Going from a market of few hundred thousand dollars in revenue to over $20 billion.
 This structure allows customers to purchase or gain access to content continuously while the merchant receives monthly payments from them.
 It generates a continuous stream of revenue from each customer and may be worth implementing in your strategy.

 High Risk Adult Merchant Processing Account

 The final step before you begin accepting online payments is finding a merchant services provider that can handle your business type.

 There are two categories that businesses fall into according to banks: low-risk and high risk.
 The sex industry, including adult photography, falls into the latter of adult payment processing.
 The reason these businesses have risk associated with their accounts is due to possible controversial content, legal regulations, and possibility for fraudulency.

-Acquiring banks can see the large monetary advantage of supporting adult businesses, but need to cover all of their bases before approval.
+Acquiring banks can see the large monetary advantage of supporting high risk adult businesses, but need to cover all of their bases before approval.
 Common hurdles that merchants need to overcome before a bank will approve them may include higher fees, longer approval process, and more strict underwriting procedures.
 Being prepared and having all of the necessary documentation ready will streamline the process and allow you to be set up sooner.
 When applying for high risk credit card processing, have on hand your ID/ driver’s license, a bank letter, voided check, 3 months of business or personal bank statements, and your social security number or EIN (Employer Identification Number).

 Adult Photography Payment Processing